jeeannyy/feeling/README.md

 # 💽 Feeling

-Feelings is a web application that recommends music based on your emotions.
+Feeling (Tell me your vibe) is a web application that recommends music based on your emotions.
 Built with **React (TypeScript), Node.js, Express, and MongoDB**.

 🔗 [Tick](https://tellmeyourvibe.vercel.app)